pazkero/haidra-assets/docs/definitions.md

 `Kudos` is the priority system that determines which [user](#user)'s request is processed first.
 [Workers](#worker) earn kudos when they complete a [job](#job), and users spend kudos to make requests.
 Kudos can be traded but not sold.
 Users cannot go below a certain minimum, and they can still submit requests even when they have reached their minimum balance.

+> For details on kudos earned for availability, see [Uptime Kudos](#uptime-kudos).

 ### Request

 The [payload](#payload) sent by the [user](#user) via their chosen [integration](#integration).
 A request can be for one or more [jobs](#job).
 Each request receives a unique ID (UUID) for the user who requested it to track its status.

+### Uptime Kudos

+**Uptime Kudos** are awarded to [workers](#worker) for being online and available, regardless of whether they are actively processing jobs.
+Every 10 minutes, a nominal amount of kudos is granted, with the amount increasing based on the number of models (for [Dreamers](#dreamer)) or model parameters (for [Scribes](#scribe)) served.
+This system encourages reliability and a steady pool of available workers.

+- **New users** have their uptime kudos held in escrow until they become [trusted](#trusted), at which point all escrowed kudos are released and full rewards are granted immediately going forward.
+- Uptime kudos are separate from those earned for completing jobs and help maintain a healthy, available infrastructure for all users.

 ### Job